cl4es/cl4es.github.io/_posts/2020-12-06-Towards-OpenJDK-17.md

 Leyden aims to implement and specify static images within the scope of the OpenJDK.
 Static images boils down to optimizing java applications under a closed world assumption.
 A closed world means that we won't allow dynamic classloading et.c., so we can optimize some things more aggressively than otherwise, including the removal of classes, methods and fields that can be proven to be unused.

 The goal is to get something that comes very close to a native executable in size and startup time, preferably without dropping support for certain GCs, monitoring tools and other features such as observability and tool compatibility.
 Easy, right?
-Other efforts in this area all seem to end up with some limitations, and it might become a goal of the project to define which limitations are reasonable for an implementation to be a well-specified "static" java.
+Other efforts in this area all seem to end up with some limitations, and it might become a goal of the project to define which of those limitations are reasonable for an implementation to be a well-specified "static" java.

-To lay the Leyden puzzle heap archiving might rise to become an important piece.
-And rather than just archiving static data, we might draw heavily from the closed world assumption and end up with a full snapshot of the JVM process state.
-This might very well end up being the biggest startup win.
+To lay this Leyden puzzle, heap archiving could become a surprisingly important piece.
+Rather than just archiving static data, we should be able to draw heavily from the closed world assumption and end up with a full snapshot of the JVM process state.
+This alone might very well end up being the biggest startup win.

 But a project like Leyden will need a few more pieces to be compelling.
-AOT compilation might be one such piece.
+AOT compilation seem poised to be one such piece.
 While the experimental `jaotc` AOT compilation tool might be down for the count as far as Oracle is concerned, [AOT compilation using C2](https://github.com/openjdk/jdk/pull/960#issuecomment-722023038) might replace it.

-A lot of things to shake out.
+A lot of things to shake out, right?
 And I'm not really sure what my role is supposed to be in all of this.

 ### See to something else entirely?